-The Executive Board and the Supervisory Board of KWS SAAT SE declare in compliance with Section 161 AktG (German Stock Corporation Act) that the company has complied with the recommendations of the German Corporate Governance Code in the version dated February 7, 2017, since the last compliance declaration in October 2017, and will comply with them in the future, with the following exceptions:
+The Executive Board of KWS SE, the personally liable partner of KWS SAAT SE & Co.
+KGaA, (hereinafter referred to as the Executive Board), and the Supervisory Board of KWS SAAT SE & Co.
+KGaA declare in compliance with Section 161 AktG (German Stock Corporation Act) that the company has complied with the recommendations of the German Corporate Governance Code in the version dated February 7, 2017, since the last compliance declaration in October 2018, allowing for the following special aspects specific to its legal form (which have applied since the company’s change in legal form took effect on July 2, 2019), and will comply with them in the future, with the exception of the deviations presented:

 In accordance with Clause 5.4.1 (2) Sentence 2 of the German Corporate Governance Code, the Supervisory Board is to set a limit on the length of time members can serve on the Supervisory Board.
-This recommendation is not complied with, since in a business with a tradition of family ownership like KWS SAAT SE, it would significantly restrict the rights of the family shareholders, who hold a majority stake in the company.
+This recommendation is not complied with, since in a business with a tradition of family ownership like KWS SAAT SE & Co.
+KGaA it would significantly restrict the rights of the family shareholders, who hold a majority stake in the company.

 The Supervisory Board, The Executive Board